MirisWisdom/HCE/spv3/legacy/loader/master/doc/parameters.md

 # Startup Arguments

-This document outlines the startup parameters that the HCE executable supports.
+This document outlines the start-up parameters that the HCE executable supports.
 This document classifies the parameters by two types:

 - **toggle**: parameters whose mere presence enable a certain functionality